ironhack-labs/lab-javascript-greatest-movies/README.md

 Create a `dramaMoviesScore()` function that receives an array as a parameter to get the average score of all drama movies!
 Let's see if it is better than the general average.

-Again, rounded to 2 decimals!
+Again, rounded to 2 decimals! .fixed method

 <br>